tjmelo/tmx-appstore/README.md

 ![TMX AppStore](https://img.shields.io/github/release-date-pre/tjmelo/tmx-appstore?color=yellow)

-That's a little template open source to app store.
-There's a several concepts across development of virtual store.
+That's a little template open source to a virtual store.
+There's a several concepts across of the development of this virtual store.

+    Some useful skills:

 Some useful skills: <br>
 :paperclip: **Principal Lib:** React JS <br>